Ships starting with W

 7 December 1937 berthed at Gibraltar from Trinidad to discharge cargo

-14 January 1938 while Captain D A Rees RFA was in command suffered severe damage from an Atlantic gale with the upper and lower bridge, the wireless office and the master's cabin being carried away.
+14 January 1938 while Captain David A Rees RFA was in command suffered severe damage from an Atlantic gale with the upper and lower bridge, the wireless office and the Master's cabin being carried away.
 The chart room was wrecked.
 The Chief Officer, the quartermaster and a look out were lifted from the bridge with the wreckage and dropped onto the main deck.
 Derricks were twisted.
 Funnel stays were snapped and the funnel holed.
 The steering gear was put out of action.
 Distress rockets were fired but not answered.
 The starboard lifeboat was carried away.
-The vessel was eventually steered from the emergency steering position and the ship was escorted into Devonport under escort from HMS Wolverine.
+The vessel was eventually steered from the emergency steering position and the ship was escorted into Devonport under escort from HMS WOLVERINE.

 17 January 1938 arrived back in Devonport